osteel/docker-tutorial/README.md

 All of them are using official images.

+When building and starting containers for the first time with Docker Compose, a database named `project` will be created by default.
+You can change this in [`docker-compose.yml`](https://github.com/osteel/docker-tutorial/blob/master/docker-compose.yml).

+A [default Nginx configuration](https://github.com/osteel/docker-tutorial/blob/master/nginx/default.conf) is also copied over.

+The current directory is mounted into the one served by Nginx on the container, so any update to the code is available without having to rebuild the container.

+The MySQL data sits in its own directory mounted into its own container to make it persistent.

 The application is available on the port 80 of the host machine.

+phpMyAdmin is available on port 8080.

 Again, for the complete tutorial please head to the [original post](http://blog.osteel.me/posts/2015/12/18/from-vagrant-to-docker-how-to-use-docker-for-local-web-development.html "From Vagrant to Docker: How to use Docker for local web development").